How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 Example: "Generative Engine Optimization (GEO) is the practice of structuring content to be cited by AI answer engines like ChatGPT, Perplexity, and Claude.
 Unlike traditional SEO, which optimizes for ranking position, GEO optimizes for citation probability."

-This sentence works because it's self-contained, specific, and immediately useful to the model for constructing an answer.
+This sentence works because it is self-contained, specific, and immediately useful to the model for constructing an answer.
+Compare with: "GEO, an emerging discipline in the world of AI-driven search marketing, has been gaining significant attention from forward-thinking marketing professionals seeking to..." — buried, hedged, unciteable.

 Tables, comparison lists, and side-by-side evaluations are among the highest-cited content formats.
-AI models favor structured comparisons because they're easy to parse, synthesize, and attribute.
+AI models favor structured comparisons because they are easy to parse, synthesize, and attribute.

 When someone asks "What's the difference between X and Y?", ChatGPT strongly prefers sources that present the comparison in a structured format — a markdown table, a bullet list with clear contrasts, or a numbered feature comparison.
-According to the Growth Marshal study of 50K articles, pages with schema markup and structured tables see up to 400% higher extractability by AI models.
+According to the Growth Marshal study of 50K articles, pages with structured tables and schema markup see up to 400% higher extractability by AI models.

 Action: For every topic where your audience compares options, create a comparison table with specific, factual criteria.
-Avoid subjective ratings ("good," "great") in favor of measurable attributes.
+Avoid subjective ratings ("good," "great") in favor of measurable attributes (price, response time, integration count, supported platforms).
+43.8% of all AI citations come from comparison and list-format content according to the GEO Playbook research.

 Shallow content gets ignored.
-Pages that cover a topic thoroughly — addressing multiple subtopics, edge cases, and related questions — are more likely to be cited because they give the model more material to synthesize.
+Pages that cover a topic thoroughly — addressing multiple subtopics, edge cases, and related questions — are more likely to be cited because they give the model more material to synthesize and a stronger topical-authority signal.

 Action: For your most important topics, ensure your page is the single most comprehensive resource available.
-Cover the obvious questions and the second-order questions that follow them.
+Cover the obvious questions, the second-order questions that follow them, and the edge cases that distinguish experts from generalists.
+Then add an FAQ section that captures the questions your support team actually receives.

 ChatGPT's browsing capabilities mean it can access current information, and it prefers recent sources when the query implies time-sensitivity.
 Pages with clear publication dates, "Updated" timestamps, and current data points are cited more often than undated or stale content.

-Key takeaway: The seven citation-earning patterns — specific numbers, original research, clear definitions, structured comparisons, comprehensive coverage, authoritative sourcing, and content freshness — are structural features you can implement on any page.
+The seven citation-earning patterns — specific numbers, original research, clear definitions, structured comparisons, comprehensive coverage, authoritative sourcing, and content freshness — are structural features you can implement on any page.
+Audit your top 10 pages against this list and the gaps will tell you exactly what to fix first.

 See what ChatGPT says about your brand